soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 #### The Bad: Type Inference

-Scala's type inference makes the behavior a lot more confusing than languages with mandatory type annotations.
+Scala's type inference makes the behavior a lot more confusing compared to languages with mandatory type annotations.

 Creating a list with two numbers triggers the conversion, concatenating two lists with one number each does not: